Email-Dashboard/Email-Dashboard/CONTRIBUTING.md

 Here we are!
 There are many ways you can contribute to Email-Dashboard.
 For example:

-- You can test Email-Dashboard and <b>report bugs</b> you find.
+- 🛠 You can test Email-Dashboard and <b>report bugs</b> you find.
 Also you can also fix these bugs!
-- You can write <b>unit tests</b> for Email-Dashboard.
+- :guardsman: You can write <b>unit tests</b> for Email-Dashboard.
-- You can <b>translate</b> Email-Dashboard UI, our README and CONTRIBUTING contents into other languages or help to keep those translations up to date.
+- 🌐 You can <b>translate</b> Email-Dashboard UI, our README and CONTRIBUTING contents into other languages or help to keep those translations up to date.
-- You can write <b>guide articles</b> about usage of Email-Dashboard and help to keep it up to date.
+- 📝 You can write <b>guide articles</b> about usage of Email-Dashboard and help to keep it up to date.
-- You can implement a <b>new feature</b> to Email-Dashboard!
+- 💻 You can implement a <b>new feature</b> to Email-Dashboard!
-- You can create new <b>email templates</b> for community.
+- :mailbox: You can create new <b>email templates</b> for community.
-- You can help people on the <b>issue</b> tracker.
+- 🛠 You can help people on the <b>issue</b> tracker.

 # Getting Email-Dashboard